 Virality is one of the most amazing and intriguing aspects of our modern connected world.
 Information can be shared so easily and quickly that ideas and content can spread across networks with unbelievable speed.
 When a product or business benefits from such a viral event, it can be easy to dismiss as luck, or a one-in-a-million phenomenon, but as much as luck may be a factor in virality (as it is in almost everything) the truth is that those businesses likely took steps to encourage virality.
 Here a few of the very basic things you can do which can improve your odds of spreading organically.

 1. High Quality Content

-Perhaps a better word would be “highly sharable” content—that is, content which is easy consume (videos & images are ideal) and worth sharing (humor, sentimentality, controversy, etc.).
-Apps themselves aren’t super sharable.
+Perhaps a better word would be “highly shareable” content—that is, content which is easy consume (videos & images are ideal) and worth sharing (humor, sentimentality, controversy, etc.).
+Apps themselves aren’t super shareable.
 What you need is images or video that are appealing capture people’s curiosity, directing them toward the app.
 For your purposes, the sharability of your content should be consciously crafted.
 Going viral because you made a hilariously awful video is still going to get you exposure, but it isn’t quite what we’re going for.
 A trending blog is critical to gather audience attention.
 Let’s aim a bit higher!